compro-itkmitl/Sleep-Apnea-Tester/README.md

   ![](/Self-evaluation/img/Sound_sensors.png)

-  5. The output will show at the real-time in Serial Monitor if you finish already you can shutdown it immediately.
+  5. The output will show at the real-time in Serial Monitor.
+If you finish already, you can shutdown it immediately.

   ![](/Self-evaluation/img/SerialMonitor.jpg)

-  6. The record will save at test.txt on SD Card.
+  6. The record will save at OUTPUT.txt on SD Card.

   ![](/Self-evaluation/img/SDcardOutput.jpg)